-As long as I've lived in this neighborhood this guy (we'll call him Jo- no "e" cuz who has time for that) has accumulated broken down rusty trucks, trailers, campers, skidoos & all things on 2 - 4 wheels in his front yard.
+As long as I've lived in this neighborhood this guy (we'll call him Joe) has accumulated broken down rusty trucks, trailers, campers, skidoos & all things on 2 - 4 wheels in his front yard.
 Its a junkyard of derelict motorized vehicles.
 The land of misfit boy's toys.
 A trashy paradise.
 It is in violation of every city and neighborhood ordinance and yet it remains boldly amidst an otherwise well-kept suburbia.
-If Jo wasn't my own neighbor I may admire his unconventional approach to landscaping - like a cultural protest to the cookie cutter homes, green lawns and manicured hedges he say's "F the Man - I'm gonna fix trucks in my front yard and smoke in my driveway with my shirt off".
+If Joe wasn't my own neighbor I may admire his unconventional approach to landscaping - like a cultural protest to the cookie cutter homes, green lawns and manicured hedges he say's "F the Man - I'm gonna fix trucks in my front yard and smoke in my driveway with my shirt off".
 Maybe he's a visionary.
-I imagine he just likes to tinker and collect old things.
+I imagine he just likes to tinker and hoard old things.
 And has an aversion to wearing shirts. (shrug)

 Back to my story, as I was walking by said "thistle in the petunia patch" home, I noticed something new this evening.
 A sweet little trickling sound amidst the scattered parts, tires and cans.
 Confused, I searched the garbage for the source of the sound and spotted a tiny outdoor fountain nestled amongst the wreckage.
-Which then brought my attention to the patchy grass being a decidedly darker shade of green.
-Mr. Junky Jo had fertilized the yard and added a lovely little water feature.
+Which then brought my attention to the remaining strip of grass being a decidedly darker shade of green.
+Mr. Junky Joe had fertilized the last remnants of yard he had and had added a water feature!

 We learn from when we are just wee-versions of our selves, from tv or observing our families, that happiness is for sale - it is an additive process.
 This brick looks bad, lets paint it.
 I'm feeling stressed, I may need another drink.
 The kids are bored, lets get cable.
 I'm sad, I'll go shopping.
 I feel a deep unending emptiness in my soul, I'll get a boat.